Nancy accidentally became one of Canada’s first interns when she offered her copywriting services free of charge over 25 years ago.

 Eventually she went on to become a salaried employee and an awarded creative working at agencies ranging from small independents to large multi-nationals.
 While there, she led many of Canada’s largest brands and created some of Canada’s most recognized campaigns.
 Her work has been awarded nationally and globally at virtually every show including the Cannes Lions, D&AD, London International Awards, CLIO’s, Effies, One Show and was recently ranked among the top 10 Creative Directors in Canada.

-Occasionally, Nancy still works for free judging both local and international shows, being a thought leader through guest-speaking engagements and panels, contributing articles to local trade publications and looking for the next generation of interns as Co-Chief Creative Officer at FCB Toronto.
+Occasionally, Nancy still works for free judging both local and international shows, volunteering for guest-speaking engagements and panels, being on the advisory board for both the Seneca and Sheridan college advertising programs and looking for the next generation of interns as Co-Chief Creative Officer at FCB Toronto.